 Our favorite daily event was to walk to this bridge.
-It has spectacular views down the Arno River but it is just a great place to people watch and enjoy the surroundings.
-One of the best times of day is in the evening when the sun is setting and you can take beautiful photographs.
+It has spectacular views down the Arno River but it is just a great place to people-watch and enjoy the surroundings.
+One of the best times of the day is in the evening when the sun is setting and you can take beautiful photographs.

 A Bit Of History

 Originally in 1345, there were 43 shops along the bridge that were rented to merchants and artisans.
-In the 1400s, grocers, fishmongers and butchers populated the bridge.
-This produced a lot of unpleasant orders and it was Grand Duke Ferdinand 1 to evict these merchants and substitute them with goldsmiths and silversmiths.
+In the 1400s, grocers, fishmongers, and butchers populated the bridge.
+This produced a lot of unpleasant orders and it was Grand Duke Ferdinand 1 who evicted these merchants and substitute them with goldsmiths and silversmiths.
 Due to this change, the Ponte Vecchio was transformed with its wooden doorways and shop windows with jewels into the bridge we know today.